 Sea turtles are amazing and beautiful creatures, but few people realise just how big they can get.
 Some of them grow to three metres long, weighing as much as 750 kilograms, and many of them have stunningly beautiful shells.
 However, this is where the problem lies for many species of turtle - they are poached for their shells to the point where they are now close to extinction.
 This, alongside the damage that is often caused to their natural habitats, is why sea turtle conservation is so important.

-We offer three opportunities for you to volunteer on a turtle project to help protect them and conserve their nesting grounds.
-These projects are located in: Costa Rica, the Perhentian Islands and the Kosgoda region of Sri Lanka.
-They are all beautiful locations to visit, and you will be able to observe as many as five different species of turtle.
-Whilst at these projects you will get the chance to take part in a number of conservation activities that includes taking part in a hatchery programme, burying eggs into the sand of the local beaches, and occasionally even heading out on a night patrol to prevent poachers from stealing turtle eggs.
-If you would like the chance to aid sea turtle conservation efforts then why not become our next volunteer!
+In light of this, the importance of turtle conservation efforts cannot be stressed enough because if we want to forge a future for these marine animals, then something must be done.
+The Great Projects offer you the chance to join a turtle conservation project to help protect these iconic creatures in a variety of locations.
+You have the chance to observe as many as five different species of turtle from the tropics of Costa Rica to the stunning beaches of Sri Lanka.
+Whilst at these projects you will get the chance to take part in a number of turtle conservation activities that includes taking part in a hatchery programme, burying eggs into the sand of the local beaches, and occasionally even heading out on a night patrol to prevent poachers from stealing turtle eggs.
+If you're lucky, you may even get to release adorable hatchlings into the sea!

-The numbers of sea turtles found in the wild varies greatly by species.
-The most endangered species of sea turtle is the Kemp Ridley, as its numbers have suffered a lot since the 1940’s when 42,000 were filmed nesting in one location.
+The numbers of sea turtles found in the wild vary greatly by species.
+The most endangered species of sea turtle is the Kemp Ridley, as its numbers have suffered a lot since the 1940’s when 100,000 were filmed nesting in one location.
 Researchers have found it difficult to get an accurate figure for the number of sea turtles that are remaining in the wild due to their elusive nature, and the sheer number of hatchlings who never make it to adulthood.

-despite what their shell would have you believe.
-Some of the things most
+Sea turtles are relatively defenceless to human actions, despite what their shell would have you believe.
+Some of the things most affecting their numbers include: